Karen Soria: Career

 After her ordination, Soria moved to Australia, where she served as an assistant rabbi at Temple Beth Israel in Melbourne.
 In taking this post, she became the first woman rabbi in Australia.
 Soria remained in Australia from 1981 to 1989.
 During this time she was the Chair of the Progressive Council of Rabbi's of Australia and New Zealand.
 Soria's work as a rabbi in Australia helped open doors for other women to follow.
 One of her first activities was to launch a reading group for women interested in studying Jewish texts; she would create several such groups over the course of her career.
 The first Australian-born woman rabbi, Aviva Kipen, was ordained ten years after Soria, in 1991.

 When Soria left Australia, she moved to Florida in the United States, where she served two congregations: Congregation Beth Shalom and Bat Yam/Temple of the Islands.
-She then decided to enlist as a chaplain in the U.S. Navy.
-Only the second woman rabbi ever to serve in the US Navy Chaplain Corps, she held this post from 1992 to 2003.
-She also became the first female rabbi to serve with the U.S. Marines, which she did from 1992 until 1996.
+She then decided to enlist as a chaplain in the United States Navy.
+Only the second woman rabbi ever to serve in the Navy Chaplain Corps, she held this post from 1992 to 2003.
+She also became the first female rabbi to serve with the United States Marine Corps, which she did from 1992 until 1996.

 Soria moved to Canada in 2003.
 In 2008, she began serving part-time as a rabbi at Temple Shalom in Winnipeg, Manitoba; she combined this with part-time work as a chaplain at the Health Sciences Center.
 The following year, in 2009, Soria became the first female rabbi in the Canadian Forces; she was assigned to 3 Canadian Forces Flying Training School in Portage la Prairie, Manitoba.

 Soria has also served as rabbi of Beth Israel Congregation in Kingston, Ontario.